-Rep. Suozzi announces bid for New York governor, joins crowded Democratic primary
+Rep. Thomas Suozzi announces bid for New York governor, joins crowded Democratic primary

 “We all know about the flaws from the previous governor but, listen, he was in … the executive chamber every day, talking about covid and working with experts to make sure we stayed on top of it all the time.
 So we have to be doing that,” Suozzi told reporters.

-Suozzi, however, was quick to note that there are “a lot of differences between Andrew Cuomo” and him.
+Suozzi, however, was quick to note that there are “a lot of differences between Andrew M. Cuomo” and him.
 He does not want to say he is “running in the Cuomo lane,” he said.

 “I need to build a coalition in order to do this, that goes from Long Island into the city up to the suburbs,” he said.
 “I think that my message, again, is going to resonate.”